jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

     [stacks]
     	Required:	false
     	Type:		integer
-    	Usage:		The amount of stack to be added every game tick (0.0626s)
+    	Usage:		The amount of stacks to add every game tick (0.0625s)
     	Default:	1

 <a name="cmd-togglemassquest-examples"></a>